CPVazquez/CS6343Linear/Workflows/WF2/Components/C2/README.md

 Carla Patricia Vazquez

 ## Description
 This is the database component for both workflow mangers.
 It gets cql requests from several other components.
-It uses the offical docker image for Cassandra as a base and loads our keyspace (database) on to it.
+It uses the official docker image for Cassandra as a base and loads our keyspace (database) on to it.

 ## Setup
 Machine requirements: